axelbad/jagaadTest/README.md

 I tried to keep git history as clean as I could in order that peoples can understand the evolution of the project.

+App use Monolog as logging and logs are saved into

+> /logs

+with YYYY-MM-DD.log format

 ### How it works

 The application retrieve a list of cities from Musement API